We offer solutions to promote fiscal sustainability.

-The Bank’s main goal in the Fiscal Policy and Management sector is to promote fiscal policy management that fosters robust, stable, sustainable, and equitable growth.
-The principles for work in this sector include: Institutional capacity-building in the public sector, consideration of the multidimensional nature of fiscal policy, recognition of the political economy constraints and dynamics imposed on sector decisions, and adaptation of fiscal policy management recommendations to the heterogeneity of countries.
+The Bank´s main goal in the Fiscal Management sector is to promote fiscal policies and practices that foster robust and stable growth, promote equity, strengthen fiscal sustainability and contribute to achieving countries’ climate change objectives.
+The principles for work in this sector include institutional capacity-building in the public sector, recognition of incentives imposed on the private sector, consideration of the pollical economy constraints and dynamics, and the adaptation of fiscal management recommendations to the heterogeneity of countries

 In the last 20 years countries in Latin America and the Caribbean have gradually adopted a set of international agreements to promote institutional and legal reforms to strengthen transparency and integrity.
 In spite of the advances at the formal level, countries in the region have struggled to enforce legal reforms and controlling corruption, increasing concerns of impunity.
 This Sector Framework Document explains why the quality of institutions and transparency are essential for democratic governance, the effective provision of public services and the establishment of a transparent business climate to encourage investments and the development of the private sector.
 The document also describes how public policies can effectively respond to problems of corruption and integrity.